N7BTS/DMR/README.md

 # WECG DMR Codeplug for Anytone D-878UV
 Modified from [@AG7GN](https://www.github.com/AG7GN)'s D-868UV codeplug for use with the D-878 and added analog and digital APRS functionality.
 Codeplug contains the PNW repeater network frequencies/zones along with other various Brandmeister repeaters in Northwest Washington and the WECG frequency list for Whatcom County.

-This codeplug was created using the Anytone D-878UV Codeplug Software (CPS) version 1.13.
+This codeplug was created using the Anytone D-878UV Codeplug Software (CPS) version 1.15.
 It can be downloaded from [Bridgecom Systems](https://www.bridgecomsystems.com/pages/anytone-at-d878uv-support-page).
-It should be compatible with the D-868UV radio and the D-868UV CPS, except for the APRS features.
+It *should* be compatible with the D-868UV radio and the D-868UV CPS, except for the APRS features as long as you use the latest 868 CPS and firmware.
+However, I will not make a guarantee as I do not own a D-868UV.

 # Change log
+### 9-29-19
+* Updated digital contact list
+* Disabled auto startup channels
+* Changed WASH EMCOMM and WASH TAC channel names to WA ARES and ARES TAC respectively to match the actual Brandmeister TG names
+* Added TG 70, WA ARES Cluster
+* Added ARES Cluster channel to Ferndale, Digital APRS, Pt Angeles, Sequim, Bremerton, and Sehome zones
+* Opened SAR freqs
+* Turned off custom stby background picture by default
+* Callsign color to orange, channel name to yellow
+* Removed PNW Local 2 channels from BM zones
+* Changed the order of channels in BM zones
 ### 8-23-19
 * Updated digital contact list
 * Pointed Lookout U and V (B'ham) Parrot channels to the correct TG